jermp/s_indexes/README.md

 An example microbenchmark
 -----
-In the following microbenchmark we show the number of bits per integer (bpi) and average microseconds per list intersection query.
+In the following microbenchmark we show the number of bits per integer (bpi) and average microseconds per list intersection query with 2 sequences.

 We compare Slicing with Roaring [1] and Partitioned Elias-Fano [2].